dzuk-mutant/font_notes/readme.md

 ### COLR/CPAL (Microsoft)
 Stores glyphs as multiple layers of vector graphics (COLR) that are given colour palettes (CPAL).

+This is only useful for Windows 8.
+[Windows 10 has support for all of the above emoji formats.](https://docs.microsoft.com/en-gb/windows/desktop/DirectWrite/what-s-new-in-directwrite-for-windows-8-consumer-preview#what_s_new_for_windows_10_anniversary_update)

 - OpenType - otf extension